fsismondi/ioppytest/README.md

 (# TODO talk about the CLI, without it you cannot run a session)

-First thing needed is to have the rabbit running ;) You need a server running RabbitMQ message broker for handling the messaging between the components taking part in your test session.
+First thing needed is to have the rabbit running ;) For this, you need a server running RabbitMQ message broker for handling the messaging between the components taking part in your test session.

 The options for this are: